theCodeFox/BE-hive-news/README.md

 * **POST** - accepts a topic object containing unique slug and description then returns with posted topic object

 `/api/articles`
-* **GET**" - accepts queries of author, topic, sort_by(default - date), order (default - desc), limit (default - 10) and p (stands for page at which to start - calculated using limit) - multiple queries can be given, then returns with array of article objects containing author (username from users table), title, article_id, topic, created_at, votes, comment count and article count (total count of filtered articles, discounting limit)
+* **GET** - accepts queries of author, topic, sort_by(default - date), order (default - desc), limit (default - 10) and p (stands for page at which to start - calculated using limit) - multiple queries can be given, then returns with array of article objects containing author (username from users table), title, article_id, topic, created_at, votes, comment count and article count (total count of filtered articles, discounting limit)
 * **POST** - accepts an article object containing title, body, topic, username, then returns with posted article object

 `/api/articles/:article_id`